UniversalDependencies/docs/ext-format.md

 with a `#` character) that lists the names of the columns used in this file.
 There are ten predefined column names that identify the original columns of the core CoNLL-U files ([see specification](format.html)).
-A CoNLL-U Plus file may contain any subset of them (or none of them, making the file a completely stand-off annotation layer).
+A CoNLL-U Plus file may contain any subset of them (or none of them, although for stand-off annotation of UD files, at least the ID column is typically needed).

 A valid CoNLL-U file thus becomes valid CoNLL-U Plus file when the comment listing its columns is inserted as the first line (here the column names are separated by